PCoIP (PC over IP)

-The protocol can handle multimedia and graphics-heavy applications, but it does increase the CPU load on the remote host.
+The protocol can handle multimedia and graphics-heavy applications, but it does increase the processing load on the remote host.

 Teradici created the PCoIP protocol and debuted it in 2007.

-Initially, PCoIP was a hardware-based desktop virtualization product designed around a blade server that rendered desktop images, and a client device that somewhat resembled a hockey puck.
+PCoIP was a hardware-based desktop virtualization product designed around a blade server that rendered desktop images and a client device that somewhat resembled a hockey puck.
 The client device was equipped with a proprietary chip that enabled the use of PCoIP communications between the client and server.

 PCoIP initially depended on proprietary hardware, but Teradici eventually created a software version of the PCoIP protocol.
 Teradici licensed the software to VMware in 2008.
 VMware used PCoIP to deliver virtual desktops with what was then called VMware View, now Horizon.